sourcegraph/scip-clang/docs/SourceLocation.md

 ### Caution: Spelling locations may not always be well-defined

-Since the preprocessor allows combining multiple tokens into one using `##`, it is possible that  atoken may not have a spelling location.
+Since the preprocessor allows combining multiple tokens into one using `##`, it is possible that a token may not have a spelling location.

 ```
 #define VISIT(_name) void Visit##_name##Decl(_name##Decl *) const {}